sathvikramakrishnan/coin-flip-smartcontract/README.md

 This contract is not safe to use with legitimate private keys.\
 Use only those private keys with no real assets.

-## A note on chainlink vrf2.5 scripts
-This contract uses chainlink vrf2.5.

-A modified version of `VRFCoordinatorV2Mock.sol` is created in the src directory under the name `VRFCoordinatorV2PlusMock.sol`\
-They both provide roughly the same functionailties; the newer program has modifications to implement `AddConsumer` function which is not available in the official library.

-Shoutout to EngrPips for this code!

 ## Documentation

 https://book.getfoundry.sh/